Thursday, 7 April 2022

 Acting group creating more speaking roles and adding to scripts,

-Parents offering support, materials, time and expertise, Students choreographing dance numbers, supporting their team mates
+Students choreographing dance numbers, supporting their team mates

 Children analysing scripts, props identified, backdrops considered, costumes imagined,